Saving and Loading

 ## Promoting a checkpoint to a model

 Promote a sampler checkpoint to a deployable Fireworks model.
-Available on both [`FireworksClient`](/fine-tuning/training-api/reference/fireworks-client) and [`TrainerJobManager`](/fine-tuning/training-api/reference/trainer-job-manager).
+Available on [`FireworksClient`](/fine-tuning/training-api/reference/fireworks-client) and on the SDK-managed [`FiretitanServiceClient`](/fine-tuning/training-api/reference/service-client) after provisioning.
 The trainer job does not need to be running — its row only needs to exist; promotion is a metadata + file-copy operation.
 See [Checkpoint kinds](/fine-tuning/training-api/cookbook/checkpoints#checkpoint-kinds) for which checkpoints are promotable.

 ### Preferred: pass the 4-segment `name=` from `list_checkpoints`